Chalarangelo/30-seconds-of-code/README.md

 Uncurries a function up to depth `n`.

 Return a variadic function.
-Use `Array.reduce()` on the provided arguments to call each subsequent curry level of the function.
+Use `Array.prototype.reduce()` on the provided arguments to call each subsequent curry level of the function.
 If the `length` of the provided arguments is less than `n` throw an error.
-Otherwise, call `fn` with the proper amount of arguments, using `Array.slice(0, n)`.
+Otherwise, call `fn` with the proper amount of arguments, using `Array.prototype.slice(0, n)`.
 Omit the second argument, `n`, to uncurry up to depth `1`.

 ```js